ReactiveX/RxSwift/Documentation/GettingStarted.md

             .startWith([]) // clears results on new search term .catchErrorJustReturn([])
     }
-    .shareReplay(1)              // <- notice the `shareReplay` operator
+    .share(replay: 1)    // <- notice the `share` operator
 ```

 What you usually want is to share search results once calculated.
-That is what `shareReplay` means.
+That is what `share` means.

-**It is usually a good rule of thumb in the UI layer to add `shareReplay` at the end of transformation chain because you really want to share calculated results.
+**It is usually a good rule of thumb in the UI layer to add `share` at the end of transformation chain because you really want to share calculated results.
 You don't want to fire separate HTTP connections when binding `searchResults` to multiple UI elements.**

 **Also take a look at `Driver` unit.
-It is designed to transparently wrap those `shareReply` calls, make sure elements are observed on main UI thread and that no error can be bound to UI.**
+It is designed to transparently wrap those `share` calls, make sure elements are observed on main UI thread and that no error can be bound to UI.**

 ## Making HTTP requests